malikpiara/malikpiara/README.md

 My name is Malik and I dream and fight for a world where anyone can have the freedom to decide who they want to be and what they want to pursue.

-Originally from Lisbon.
-I'm currently building Upframe, the mentor network for accelerators.
-In addition, I'm studying Product Management at CODE University in Berlin and taking CS50 from Harvard online.

 <!--
 **malikpiara/malikpiara** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.